ibm-cloud-docs/power-iaas/configuring-private-network.md

 * Because VPN connections are unable to connect directly to the {{site.data.keyword.powerSys_notm}} instance, you must use a jump server.
 * For more information, see [Setting up an SSL VPN](/docs/iaas-vpn?topic=iaas-vpn-setup-ssl-vpn-connections) and [Ordering a Virtual Router Appliance](/docs/virtual-router-appliance?topic=virtual-router-appliance-getting-started#order-vra).

-**Using a VRA**

-Inside the {{site.data.keyword.cloud_notm}} network, you can use the IBM Cloud VRA to connect to your {{site.data.keyword.powerSys_notm}} instance.

-* You must have a Direct Link connection.
-* This option is typically used to manage environments and is not recommended for production workloads.
-* Because VPN connects are unable to connect directly to the {{site.data.keyword.powerSys_notm}} instance, you must use a VRA.

-You cannot use the same private subnet for both IBM Cloud Classic and IBM Cloud Power instances.
-These offerings are not colocated and their networks are not linked.
-You must order a Direct Link Connection.
-{: note}

 **Using a IPSec VPN and a VRA (customer implementation)**

 You can use your own IPSec VPN to connect into your existing {{site.data.keyword.cloud_notm}} network.
 Inside the {{site.data.keyword.cloud_notm}} network, you can use the IBM Cloud VRA to connect to your {{site.data.keyword.powerSys_notm}} instance.